-'Existing open space, sports and recreational buildings and land, including playing fields, should not be built on unless:

-- an assessment has been undertaken which has clearly shown the open space, buildings or land to be surplus to requirements; or - the loss resulting from the proposed development would be replaced by equivalent or better provision in terms of quantity and quality in a suitable location; or - the development is for alternative sports and recreational provision, the needs for which clearly outweigh the loss.'
+- 1.97 'Existing open space, sports and recreational buildings and land, including playing fields, should not be built on unless: - an assessment has been undertaken which has clearly shown the open space, buildings or land to be surplus to requirements; or - the loss resulting from the proposed development would be replaced by equivalent or better provision in terms of quantity and quality in a suitable location; or

-So the NPPF is saying planning policy based on the establishment of an up to date needs assessment of provision now and in the future, with identified specific quantitative and qualitative deficits of surpluses and by different types of provision.
-It is setting out that existing provision should not be built on unless it meets one of the three bullet points.
+- the development is for alternative sports and recreational provision, the needs for which clearly outweigh the loss.' - 1.98 The NPPF requires planning policy to be based on the establishment of an up to date needs assessment of provision now and in the future, with identified specific quantitative and qualitative deficits of surpluses and by different types of provision.
+It is setting out that existing provision should not be built on unless it meets one of the three requirements.